 It would be understandable if our readers were to feel like construction zones on the roadways throughout North Carolina seem never-ending.
 Constant improvement work is seemingly always underway somewhere.
-However, for as much as drivers might get annoyed at slow-downs in construction zones, it is important to remember that there are workers in those areas and their safety is a priority.
-A couple of recent accidents show just how dangerous construction zones can be, both for construction workers in those areas and drivers passing through.
+However, as drivers might get annoyed at slow-downs in construction zones, it is essential to remember that workers are in those areas, and their safety is a priority.
+A few recent road construction accidents show how dangerous construction zones can be for construction workers.

-According to a recent report, one accident occurred on September 28 north of Charlotte on Interstate 77.
+1. According to a recent report, one accident occurred on September 28, north of Charlotte, on Interstate 77.
 The reports indicate that three vehicles were involved, including two construction trucks and a tractor-trailer.
-From the reports it appears that the driver of the tractor-trailer was at fault for the crash, with indications that the driver simply did not see that a lane was closed due to construction.
+The reports show that the tractor-trailer driver was at fault for the crash, with indications that the driver did not see that a lane was closed due to construction.

-In another incident around that same time, this one south of Charlotte, a construction vehicle reportedly collided with another vehicle.
+2. In another incident around that time, this one south of Charlotte, a construction vehicle reportedly collided with another.
 There were few details about this second accident, although reports indicate that at least one person was hospitalized in the aftermath of the wreck.

-A lack of awareness near construction zones can lead to serious injuries, or even fatalities.
-When North Carolina residents are injured in these types of incidents they may need to review their legal options if they intend to take action.
+A lack of awareness near construction zones can lead to severe injuries or even fatalities.
+When North Carolina residents are injured in these incidents, they may need to review their legal options if they intend to take action.
 A personal injury lawsuit could be a path toward financial recovery, and those funds could be used to cover medical expenses and other costs that oftentimes pop up in the aftermath of a construction zone accident.

 Unfortunately, highway work zones remain a high risk for motorists and the road construction and maintenance workers who work there.
 Workers under 25 years of age show up in emergency rooms to treat work-related injuries at a much higher rate than other age groups.